creativcoder/Doit/README.md

 To run the app on an android device:

-'meteor add-platform android'
+`meteor add-platform android`

-'meteor run android-device' - to run on a physical device
+`meteor run android-device` - to run on a physical device

-'meteor run android' - to run on an emulator
+`meteor run android` - to run on an emulator